GoranTolusic/sports/README.md

 In terminal run "npm run installApp" in root folder.
 This will:

     -> install dependencies

     -> If not exists, this will create database utf8_unicode_ci with same name as defined in .env file (DB_DATABASE variable)

     -> run migrations

     -> run seeders for dummy/test data (make sure you fill admin credentials)

-In database/seeds/01_users.ts is list of users and their passwords